-The 8 ingredients you need to create a happy home | Ideal Home
+Create a happy home that you love with these eight easy tips

 Every happy home has several key things in common.
 How many of these have you got?

+A dreary, dark home is going to make anyone feel gloomy.
+Maximise on the natural light coming into your home by hanging mirrors adjacent to windows to help bounce the light around the room.

+To keep your home feeling cosy in the evening invest in plenty of eye-level lighting.
+Lamps on the side boards, even a salt lamp will help ward off those January blues.

-2. Great storage
+2. Add in plenty of storage

 Stuff.
 It’s the bane of everyone’s life.
 It’s nigh on impossible to live a relaxed happy life if every room has clutter piled up in the corner.
 Get it all sorted though and you can have a serene space that’s easy on the eye, but without having to rid yourself of all your precious belongings.
 Hidden cupboards, clever shelving, well-organised lofts and properly planned kitchens ensure everything can have a place and everything can be in its place, massively cutting down on your stress.

 Nothing wrong with furniture.
 Lampshades are lovely.
 Cushions can be cute.
 But every house needs something that grows to give it a sense of life.
 And we’re not talking about a dusty spider plant to neglect.
 Fresh flowers can do it.
 Or a banana palm.
 Hey, you can even fake it if you lack the green thumb, but something organic will always make a space feel a bit more alive and, without wanting to get all scientific on you, real plants make the atmosphere that little bit purer.
-Like pets, they’re alive.
-And they breathe.

-4. A squishy sofa
+4. Splash your money on a squishy sofa

 This is your home, not a doctor’s waiting room.
 So forget all that high-end, sharp angled seating.
 It may look swish in the showroom but homes are for downtime, putting feet up, recharging batteries.
 A warm squishy number quite literally gives you a cuddle at the end of a hard day.
 Chose white or cream by all means (provided you’re not a red wine drinker, or prone to klutziness), but stint on the all-important squish factor and a quiet night with your feet up can all too easily turn into a stiff day at the office.

 Nothing beats a good night’s sleep.
+A bad nights sleep will not only leave you unhappy, but cranky too.
 Invest in quality mattress, bed linen that’s as luxe as you can afford, and you’ll wake up raring to take on all comers.

-6. A statement piece
+6. Make a statement piece the focal point

 Whether it’s an enormous piece of art, a giant vase, a clever holiday find or a designer chair you’ve saved up for, one brilliant piece will get itself noticed.
 Statement pieces provide great conversation starters, add personality and give a room an all-important focal point.